Hauert: History

-On 18 June 1663 Adam Hauert received the concession to operate a tannery.
+On 18 June 1663 Adam Hauert received the concession from the Schultheiss and the Council of Bern to operate a tannery.
 Each tanning operation included a dumping bump for crushing the oak bark.
 But it was also used to destroy animal bones.
 The peasants brought the crushed bones as fertilizer to the fields.
+Alexander Hauert and his brother Fritz were forced to close the tannery in 1911.
+They retained the bone mill and began producing bone meal for livestock feed as well as fertilizers under the name "Gebrüder Hauert" (Hauert Brothers).